2. How do we use your data?

 Research:

-To make sure we do not make inappropriate fundraising requests or send irrelevant communications to you, we may undertake research to understand more about your capacity and likelihood to make gifts to the University and/or how you may like to be involved with us.
+To ensure we do not make inappropriate fundraising requests or send you irrelevant communications, we may undertake research to better understand your capacity and likelihood of making gifts to the University and/or how you may wish to be involved with us.
 Additional research (sometimes referred to as wealth screening) could be conducted in-house or through approved and trusted third-party providers and always within a contract.
-When using third parties; data processing is limited to specified wealth screening processing and data is disposed of once completed.
+When using third parties; data processing is limited to specified processing and data is disposed of once completed.

-Research helps us to identify people and organisations who may be able to support the institution through a significant gift.
-It also helps to identify other individuals or organisation that the University would like to engage with for purposes other than philanthropy.
-For example, Council member nominations, honorary graduate nominations, preparation for meetings with senior individuals by University leadership or events etc.
+Research helps us identify people and organisations who may be able to support the institution through a significant gift.
+It also helps identify other individuals or organisations that the University would like to engage with for purposes other than philanthropy, such as Council member nominations, honorary graduate nominations, preparation for meetings with senior individuals by University leadership, and events, etc.

-The information gained allows us allocate resources of our staff efficiently.
-Donor research is not excessive in nature; it is conducted if relevant to your current or potential relationship with the University at the time of research and guided by our findings as our research unfolds.
+The information we gather allows us to allocate our staff resources efficiently.
+Donor research is not excessive; it is conducted only if relevant to your current or potential relationship with the University at the time of the research and is guided by our findings as the research unfolds.
 The information we use in our research comes from publicly available sources and subscription tools.
 This can include:

 - LinkedIn